EU Pay Transparency Directive

 • Identify key actions

-• Build a transparent and fair pay process
+• Build a more transparent and structured pay process

 Download the Checklist